davegallant/site/content/blog/pvectl-a-cli-for-proxmox/index.md

 My home Proxmox cluster has grown into two nodes, a few dozen LXC containers, and a handful of VMs.
 Recently I've been exploring ways to make this experience more streamlined, especially when creating new containers, shelling into containers, running migrations, restoring from backups, etc. Usually when I need to do this, I either SSH into one of the proxmox nodes or open up the GUI.
 When on a node, I usually run `pct` or `qm`, and then immediately run into the issue: which ID was the thing I actually wanted?
 Which node was it running on?
 <!--more-->

-## Bash and fzf
+## Bash wrapper

-My initial attempt to remedy this problem was a bash script that shelled out to `pct` and piped the result through `fzf` so I could fuzzy-search containers by name instead of scanning a list of IDs.
+My initial attempt to relieve some of the complexity was a bash script that shelled out to `pct` and piped the result through `fzf` so I could fuzzy-search containers by name instead of scanning a list of IDs.
 It worked well enough.

 The problem with this approach is that it only worked when I was already on the proxmox node itself, since it called `pct` directly — no running it from my laptop, and it only knew about LXC containers.